CESSProject/doc-v2/user/README.md

-Here we will highlight some community-built dApps for users to try out.
-In general, you should have a [CESS account](../community/cess-account.md) created.
+Here we will highlight some community-built dApps for users.
+In general, you should have a [CESS account](../community/cess-account.md) created first.

 # dApps Built On CESS